-Goal H Promote the health and ACTIONS HC.1-H: Encourage and support efforts by schools Goal HC well-being of those who live, work, and play in Moreno Valley.
-HC.1-A: Incentivize health promotion groups to participate at city-sponsored events. to develop new and improved curricula about the importance of exercise and good nutrition.
-POLICIES HC.1-B: Explore a Healthy Food and Beverage policy for City events and activities.
-HC.1-I: Explore the feasibility of a program of health clinics or workshops, run by HC.1-1: nonp clinie aborate with local health officials, profit organizations, hospitals, health cs and community groups to improve munity health.
-HC.1-C: Continue initiatives such as Healthy MoVal and the City's Community Demonstration Garden medical service providers or Riverside University Health System / Public Health, but hosted in local neighborhood facilities such as schools, parks, or even businesses or parking lots.
-Se SI Senio SPO & Te Communicate through the Libraries, enior Community Center, and Teen POT (Support, Programs, Opportunities 2 Technology).
-Utilize the Libraries and HC.1-D: Collaborate with Riverside University Health System / Public Health to monitor and maintain data related to Moreno Valley health outcomes and risk factors, and to use these data to inform new HC.1-J: Work with medical centers and Riverside County to locate new outpatient facilities in under-served neighborhoods, if feasible.
-Senior Community Center and Teen SPOT to provide informational resource about health.
-County and City programs to serve the Moreno Valley community.
-HC.1-K: Increase public awareness of youth program opportunities in Moreno Valley.
-Efforts may include, but are not limited to: HC.1-3: Pron servi note access to a diverse array of health ces.
-HC.1-E: Organize health challenges such as stop smoking; lunchtime sponsored events; bike to work days to promote healthy lifestyles, food choices, and work environments. • Helping to create and maintain a cen- tral directory of youth programs serving Moreno Valley and the school district; HC.1-4: on he inclu bort community education programs ealthy eating habits and lifestyles, iding topics such as nutrition, physical ity, and vegetable gardening.
-HC.1-F: Coordinate with public health agencies, health providers and community partners ٠ Ensuring the directory is available online, as well as through guidance counselors; and HC.1-5: Pron oppo Prov of loo note broad awareness of the recreation ortunities offered in Moreno Valley. ide recreation programs in a variety cations to make participation enient. to provide outreach and education about lifestyle changes that can improve health including healthy eating habits and physical activity.
-Materials and programs should be tailored to multiple cultures and for community members of different ages. • Targeting increasing participation in exist- ing programs and increasing subsidized program spots for low-income youth.
-HC.1-6: Pron note walking and bicycling as a safe convenient mode of transportation.
-HC.1-G: Incentivize health promotion groups to participate at city-sponsored events.
+- HC.1-A: Incentivize health promotion groups to participate at City-sponsored events.

+- HC.1-B: Explore a Healthy Food and Beverage policy for City events and activities.

+- HC.1-C: Continue initiatives such as Healthy

+MoVal and the City's Community

+Demonstration Garden.

+- HC.1-D: Collaborate with Riverside University

+Health System / Public Health to monitor

+and maintain data related to Moreno

+Valley health outcomes and risk factors,

+and to use these data to inform new

+County and City programs to serve the

+Moreno Valley community.

+- HC.1-E: Organize health challenges such as stop smoking; lunchtime sponsored events; bike to work days to promote healthy lifestyles, food choices, and work environments.

+- HC.1-F: Coordinate with public health agencies, health providers and community partners to provide outreach and education about lifestyle changes that can improve health including healthy eating habits and physical activity.
+Materials and programs should be tailored to multiple cultures and for community members of different ages.

+- HC.1-G: Incentivize health promotion groups to participate at City-sponsored events.